Search for microscopic black holes in pp collisions at sqrt(s) = 8 TeV: Introduction

 Theoretical models with low-scale quantum gravity aim to account for the origin of the large difference between the electroweak scale ($\sim$0.1\TeV) and the Planck scale ($\MPL\sim10^{16}$\TeV), known as the hierarchy problem of the standard model (SM) of particle physics.
 One of the predictions of such scenarios is the possibility of producing microscopic black holes or their quantum precursors in proton-proton collisions at the CERN Large Hadron Collider (LHC)~\cite{dl,gt}.

 The basis of this analysis is the theoretical model proposed by Arkani-Hamed, Dimopoulos, and Dvali (ADD)~\cite{add,add1}.
 This model attempts to solve the hierarchy problem by introducing $n$ large, flat, extra spatial dimensions, compactified on an $n$-dimensional torus or a sphere.
 By opening the multidimensional space only to the gravitational interaction, the fundamental Planck scale in $4+n$ dimensions, $\MD$, is lowered to the electroweak symmetry breaking scale, such that $\MDtwo \propto \MPLtwo R^{-n}$ where $R$ is the radius of the extra dimensions.
 The reduction in $\MD$ is accomplished without affecting tight constraints coming from precision measurements of properties of other types of fundamental interactions.
 The enhanced gravity in multidimensional space allows the formation of microscopic black holes.
-Production of black holes is also possible in the Randall-Sundrum (RS) model~\cite{mr,rs1,rs2} and in models with unparticles~\cite{Georgi,Mureika}.
+Production of black holes is also possible in the Randall-Sundrum (RS) model~\cite{rs1,rs2,mr} and in models with unparticles~\cite{Georgi,Mureika}.
 In the former case, the hierarchy problem is addressed by adding a single compact spatial dimension with radius comparable to the Planck length and with the metric of the 5-dimensional space-time being exponentially ``warped'' in the direction of this extra dimension (the anti-deSitter space-time).

 We present an extension of previous searches for microscopic semiclassical black holes~\cite{dl,gt}, quantum black holes~\cite{mr,Calmet}, and string balls~\cite{SB} conducted by the Compact Muon Solenoid (CMS) Collaboration at the CERN LHC~\cite{CMSBH,bh_full2011_jhep}.
 The analysis utilizes a data sample corresponding to an integrated luminosity of $12.1 \pm 0.5$\fbinv, collected by the CMS detector in pp collisions at a centre-of-mass energy of 8\TeV.
 These data were recorded in the 2012 running period of the LHC.
 The 14\% increase in the energy of the machine relative to the 2011 dataset would result in a larger production cross section for black holes and other new physics with energetic multiparticle final states.
 This allows the current search to penetrate a previously unexplored regime.
-Searches for black holes have also been performed by the ATLAS Collaboration~\cite{ATLASbh,ATLASdijet}.
+Searches for black holes have also been performed by the CMS collaboration in the dijet channel~\cite{dijet2011} and by the ATLAS Collaboration~\cite{ATLASbh,ATLASdijet,ATLASlj}.